top of page

 State Senate Official Citation - Senator Bruce Tarr

-Recognizing TBI Awareness
+Recognizing TBI Awareness, and

 Recognizing 2019 George Washington Honor Medal